summermcclintic/MultipassTechnicalTest/README.md

 ## Installation
 This project requires the installation of two libraries, `nlohmann` and `libcurl`.
-For installing with other package managers not listed, check [here](https://json.nlohmann.me/integration/package_managers/).
+For installing `nlohmann` with other package managers not listed, check [here](https://json.nlohmann.me/integration/package_managers/).

 ### macOS
 _Using Homebrew_